 One Christmas holiday tradition we’re completely embracing is that we’re traveling to some foreign country, and…we’re meeting Grandma Linda there!
 This year we decided to meet in Amsterdam.
 Why Amsterdam?
-We can thank Anya for that.
+We can thank our daughter for that.
 She wanted someplace cold, and well, Amsterdam does get very cold, so we checked that box.

 Heidi and I have been to Amsterdam a number of times, and the kids have been once before, but since it’s such an amazing city, it was a pleasure to see it again.
 Especially since the kids are older.

 Where are we going for Christmas Dinner?

 As usual, Heidi did a lot of research and found this Dutch event called Winter Parade.
 When she described it to me, initially, I wasn’t overly thrilled, but after we talked about it, she convinced me that it would be fun, and memorable.
 It was a Dutch thing to do and we would be with the locals, rather than tourists.
 OK.
 I’m up for that!

 So Winter Parade’s where we would be spending 5 hours of our Christmas evening.
 No typical dining in a restaurant.
 Nothing so staid and ordinary as that.
 This year was going to be a very different experience.

 It’s hard to describe, but let me give it a shot.
 Imagine inviting 500 of your closest foreign strangers to a 3-course meal, where everyone sits at huge tables, and the wait staff serves you by walking on the tables.
 And while that’s going on, there are various sorts of entertainment happening on the tables.
 Just wait.
 You’ll see!